Get 80% off your plan for your first 3 months*

 3. Move to online applications

 Cloud-based tools let you create, store, and share documents without printing.
-Talk to your clients and suppliers about which platforms they already use.
-Common options include:
+Talk to your clients and suppliers about which platforms they already use, so you can align on shared tools.

 Moving your accounts and payroll to the cloud also reduces file format issues and technical support needs.